Poznan

 Collegium Maius

 This is a museum of religious art and religious objects.
-The museum was founded in the 1890s, and its collections consist of art from several stylistic periods and places.
+The museum was founded in the 1890s, and its collections consist of art from several stylistic periods and locations.
+Among other things, there are a number of sculptures and paintings from the Gothic period of the 1300s and 1500s and a collection of recent paintings by Polish and international artists.
+Other effects are silverware, clothing and porcelain.

 Lake Malta, Poznan

-Jezioro Maltańskie is a large artificial lake that, together with the surrounding park, forms a popular recreational area in southeastern Poznan.
-Here is a miniature railway and many leisure activities.
+Jezioro Maltańskie is a large artificial lake that, together with the surrounding park, forms a large recreational area in the south-east of Poznan.
+The lake is a good few kilometers long and has a maximum depth of five metres.

 Similar to Poznan Travel Guide